This page covers common questions about Hologres monitoring metrics, including high CPU usage, memory pressure, slow queries, and write performance.

 How do I resolve uneven CPU load among workers?

-When a worker is terminated (killed) due to an out-of-memory (OOM) error or other reasons, the system quickly migrates the shards of that worker to other workers to promptly recover queries.
-When the killed worker is restarted, the system reallocates some shards to it.
-This can lead to uneven shard distribution among workers.
+Uneven redistribution after a worker restart: When a worker is terminated due to an out-of-memory (OOM) error or other reasons, the system quickly migrates the shards of that worker to other workers to promptly recover queries.
+When the worker is restarted, the system reallocates some shards to it.
+If the instance load is low, this imbalance is harmless.
+If the load is high, restart the instance to redistribute shards evenly.